shoppertrail/shoppertrail-uat-guide/README.md

 - Device Type
 - Browser

+### UAT-Data Google Sheet Link

 <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" Document Link</a>

+### UAT-Data Google Sheet Example

-Screen recording example of completing the UAT-Data Google Sheet.
+Example of completing the UAT-Data Google Sheet.
 This just gives you an idea, there are a few more colums to complete.
 (GitHub only allows embedded gifs, not videos).

   <!-- Figure with GIF -->
   <figure style="margin:0; text-align:center;">